Gilbert, Arizona

 Gilbert is a town in Maricopa County, Arizona, United States.
-Located southeast of Phoenix, Gilbert is home to 288,128 residents.
-It is the fifth-most populous municipality in Arizona and is considered a suburb of Phoenix.
+Located southeast of Phoenix, Gilbert had a population of 287,285 as of 2025.
+It is the fourth-most populous municipality in Arizona and is considered a suburb of Phoenix.
+Gilbert is the most populous incorporated town in the United States, and has been described as the “largest town in America.”

 Incorporated on July 6, 1920, Gilbert was once known as the "Hay Shipping Capital of the World".

 History

 Gilbert was established by William "Bobby" Gilbert, who provided land to the Arizona Eastern Railway in 1902 to construct a rail line between Phoenix and Florence, Arizona.
 Ayer's Grocery Store, Gilbert's first store, opened in 1910 and became the location of the first post office in 1912.
 The post office moved several times before settling on the east side of Gilbert Road in downtown, where it stands today.
 In 1912, many Mormons who had fled the Mormon colonies in Mexico due to the actions of Pancho Villa's forces settled in Gilbert.
 By 1915, they began holding church meetings at the Gilbert Elementary School.
 In 1918, they were organized into the Gilbert Ward.

 Incorporated on July 6, 1920, Gilbert was primarily a farming community fueled by the rail line and construction of the Roosevelt Dam and the Eastern and Consolidated Canals.
 It remained an agricultural town for many years and was known as the "Hay Capital of the World" from 1911 until the late 1920s.